View All Class Specifications

 Education and Experience:

-Two (2) years of experience supporting court related information systems, systems administration, or case management systems with experience in computer information support; or an equivalent combination of education, training, and/or experience.
+One (1) year of experience supporting court related information systems; or an equivalent combination of education, training, and/or experience.

 Special Qualifications (May be required depending on area of assignment):